 "1.
-Deny the cancellation of the personal data of (...) included in the police proceedings that are related in the first de facto background of this resolution given that a provisional suspension does not definitively close the process, which it can be reopened at any time if sufficient evidence appears to demonstrate the commission of a crime or the guilt of those prosecuted, and until the statute of limitations expires."
+Deny the cancellation of the personal data of (...) included in the police proceedings that are related in the first de facto background of this resolution, given that these personal data continue to be necessary in relation to the investigations that motivated the storage, and considers the need to keep the data until the conclusion of the purpose of this, and until the prescription of the facts."

-In the allegations made by the DGP in the hearing procedure of this procedure, it is ratified that the denial of the cancellation was based on the need to maintain the data in the police files, given the circumstances concurrent, made explicit in its resolution, and which it specifies in its allegations, and to that effect it relies on articles 23.1 and 22.4 of the LOPD, the literal terms of which would certainly support, a sensu contrario, the non-cancellation · disclosure of the data recorded for police purposes, when they are necessary for the investigations that have motivated such recording.
+In the allegations made by the DGP in the hearing process of this procedure, it is ratified that the denial of the cancellation was based on the need to maintain the data in the police files, given the concurrent circumstances, made explicit in its resolution, and which it specifies in its allegations, and to that effect it relies on articles 23.1 and 22.4 of the LOPD, the text of which would certainly support, a sensu contrario, the non-cancellation of the data recorded for police purposes, when they are necessary for the investigations that have motivated such recording.
 However, it must be specified at this point that art.
 22.4 refers to the ex officio cancellation of police data, since for the case in which the right of cancellation has been exercised by the affected party, as is the case here, the precept to take into account is the art 23.1 of the LOPD, which provides for the denial in slightly different terms to art.
 22.4 of the LOPD.
 Specifically, the art.
 23.1 LOPD allows such refusal "depending on the dangers that may arise for the defense of the State or public security, the protection of the rights and freedoms of third parties or the needs of the investigations that are being carried out".

 Well, the demonstrations carried out by the DGP would certainly fit into the provisions of art.
 23.1 LOPD, -invoked also by the DGP-, given that despite having proven the existence of a firm judicial interlocutory in which the provisional suspension of judicial proceedings is decreed, at the discretion of the investigation unit of the PG-ME that intervened in those proceedings, it is necessary to maintain them, and this based on the circumstances of the specific case explained and that the controversial proceedings have been closed with the provisional dismissal of the criminal case, which does not prevent reopen it, as long as and when the eventual responsibilities have not been extinguished, because the corresponding limitation period has passed, in accordance with the provisions of art.
 130.1.6 of Organic Law 10/1995, of November 23, of the Penal Code, in which case the cancellation of the disputed police data would proceed.
-In this regard, according to the documentation provided by the claimant, the facts investigated in the controversial police proceedings would have occurred in 2017, which is why, given the nature of the facts investigated (physical and/or psychological violence in the scope of the home), the applicable limitation period would not have passed.
+In this regard, according to the documentation provided by the claimant, the facts investigated in the controversial police proceedings would have happened in 2017, which is why, given the nature of the facts investigated (drug trafficking and homicide due to gross negligence), the applicable statute of limitations would not have expired.
 In this regard, the DGP affirms "that in accordance with the provisions of Article 131 of Organic Law 10/1995, of November 23, of the Penal Code, the criminal responsibility that could be derived from the facts has not prescribed".